yiannist/pkg-ganeti/doc/html/_sources/hooks.txt

 ++++++++++++++++++++

 Migrates an instance.
-In the post phase INSTANCE_PRIMARY and INSTANCE_SECONDARIES refer to the nodes that were repectively primary and secondary before migration.
+In the post phase INSTANCE_PRIMARY and INSTANCE_SECONDARY refer to the nodes that were repectively primary and secondary before migration.

 :directory: instance-migrate
-:env. vars: MIGRATE_LIVE, MIGRATE_CLEANUP, OLD_SECONDARY, OLD_PRIMARY, NEW_SECONDARY, NEW_PRIMARY
+:env. vars: MIGRATE_LIVE, MIGRATE_CLEANUP, OLD_PRIMARY, OLD_SECONDARY, NEW_PRIMARY, NEW_SECONDARY
 :pre-execution: master node, secondary node
 :post-execution: master node, primary and secondary nodes